everget/tradingview-pinescript-indicators/README.md

 # tradingview-pinescript-indicators

-[WIP] A collection of various PineScript technical indicators
+A collection of the various technical indicators implemented in Pine Script Language